Holy-Spirit-Scholar-Bowl/buzzer/docs.md

 {
   "command": "chat",
   "parameters": {
-    "name": name,
     "message": message
   }
 }
 ```
-`name` is the name of the client who sent the message.

 ##### Kicking
 The host may kick a user with the `kick` command.